oracle/weblogic-remote-console/site/install_config.md

 In this command, ``<console_home>`` is the directory where you unzipped the installer.

 ## Connect to a WebLogic Domain Running on Kubernetes<a name ="k8s"></a>
 One of the benefits of the WebLogic Server Remote Console is the ability to connect to, and manage, a WebLogic Server domain running on Kubernetes.
-For complete details, see <link to Operator doc>.
+For details, see the Oracle WebLogic Server Kubernetes Operator documentation.

 ## Stop the Remote Console <a name ="stop"></a>
 To stop the Remote Console, kill the console process (for example, `Ctrl+c` ).